Skip to content

 Replace USERNAME and PASSWORD by the credentials you copied earlier.

-Scrapy uses Scrapoxy's API to kill blacklisted instance.
+Scrapy uses Scrapoxy's API to kill blacklisted instances.

 Edit myproject/settings.py and add the following lines: